hsldymq/shutdownKeeper/README.md

 go get github.com/hsldymq/shutdownKeeper
 ```

-## Basic Usage
+## Example 1: Graceful shutdown of an HTTP service
-The example below demonstrates the basic usage of Shutdown Keeper for performing a graceful shutdown of an HTTP service.
+This example below demonstrates the basic usage of Shutdown Keeper for performing a graceful shutdown of an HTTP service.

 ```go
 package main